CovertLab/WholeCellEcoliRelease/docs/create-pyenv.md

     runscripts/debug/time_libraries.sh
     ```

-    (It might fail some tests with AssertionError: 0.xxxxx not less than or equal to 0.4.)
+    (It might fail some timing expectations with a message like "AssertionError: 0.xxxxx not less than or equal to 0.4.")

 1. Test Aesara: